 Client's Tax Identification Number (TIN) - either a Social Security Number (SSN) or a Employer Identification Number (EIN)

 Who gets a 1099?

-Elance will generate all applicable 1099's for clients who requested the 1099 service, provided their tax details and made qualifying payments to U.S. freelancers.
+We will generate all applicable 1099's for Clients who requested the 1099 service, provided their tax details and made qualifying payments to US Freelancers.
 For more information on who should get a 1099, please visit the IRS website.

 To download your 1099 form(s), please log into your account and follow these instructions:

 Go to the Manage tab in the top navigation bar and select Transactions.

 On the left hand side, click the Tax Records link.

 Clients: Select the Client Activity tab to download a copy of the 1099 form sent to your Freelancers.

 Freelancers: Select the Freelancer Activity tab to download a copy of the 1099 form sent by your Client.

 Click the 1099-MISC or 1099-K link to open the 1099 form in PDF format.